dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     };
     context.NormalStoredProcedure.ExecuteFor( parameters)

-or if you would prefer to *inline* the parameters...
+or if you would prefer you can *inline* the parameters like this...

     var context = new IntegrationTestContext("MyDatabaseConnectionName");
     context.NormalStoredProcedure.ExecuteFor( new NormalStoredProcedureParameters { Id = 1 })

-or (Following a request from a Senior Developer at work) you can now call the procedure with an anonymous parameter like so.
+or you can call the procedure with *inline* anonymous parameter like so.

     [TestMethod]
     public void ExecuteFor_WhenPassedAnonymousParameterObject_GetsExpectedResults()
     {
         // ARRANGE
         const int expectedId = 10;
         const string expectedName = @"Dave";
         const bool expectedActive = true;
         NormalStoredProcedureResultSet resultSet;

         // ACT
         resultSet = Context.AnonymousParameterStoredProcedure.ExecuteFor(new { Id = expectedId });
+        var results = resultSet.RecordSet1;
+        var result = results.First();

+        // ASSERT
+        Assert.AreEqual(expectedId, result.Id);
+        Assert.AreEqual(expectedName, result.Name);
+        Assert.AreEqual(expectedActive, result.Active);
+    }

+If you would prefer to uses a more generic API and would like to have your stored procedure properties look more like your DbSet properties, then you can declare them on your custom DbContext like so:

+    public StoredProcedure<NormalStoredProcedureResultSet> NormalStoredProcedure { get; private set; }

+The stored procedure framework will understand that the stored procedure to be called will match the name of the property.
+Using the example above the stored procedure will call a stored procedure called "NormalStoredProcedure" in the "dbo" schema.
+If you wish to override the name you can use the `NameAttribute` like so...

+    [Name("NormalStoredProcedure")]
+    public StoredProcedure<NormalStoredProcedureResultSet> NormalStoredProcedure2 { get; private set; }

+That is also the process used to override the schema using the `SchemaAttribute`.

+and call it just the same as the rest like so:

+    [TestMethod]
+    public void ExecuteForWithGenericstoredProce_WhenPassedConstructedParameters_GetsExpectedResults()
+    {
+        // ARRANGE
+        const int expectedId = 10;
+        const string expectedName = @"Dave";
+        const bool expectedActive = true;
+        NormalStoredProcedureResultSet resultSet;

+        var parameters = new NormalStoredProcedureParameters
+        {
+            Id = expectedId
+        };

+        // ACT
+        resultSet = Context.NormalStoredProcedure2.ExecuteFor(parameters);
         var results = resultSet.RecordSet1;
         var result = results.First();

         // ASSERT
         Assert.AreEqual(expectedId, result.Id);
         Assert.AreEqual(expectedName, result.Name);
         Assert.AreEqual(expectedActive, result.Active);
     }

 **PLEASE NOTE** I have only just started *flirting* with the API for using anonymous parameters.
 I do not have yet any complex tests to validate the code is fully bug free.
 Other tests continue to pass so I don't anticipate that the new API option has broken the exiting API.